Our favorite South Korea tours and excursions

 Not all that long ago, few Koreans had heard of Nami Island, much less been there.
 This all changed thanks to Winter Sonata, a hugely popular Korean drama.
 Nami was where the main characters had their first date amid dreamy lanes lined with tall pines.
 All of a sudden, most of Korea – and half of Japan too – wanted to see Nami in real life, and such is its beauty that its popularity has remained, two decades since it was brought to global attention.

-These days, the most exciting way to arrive on Nami Island is by zipline – you start across the river on a tower 80 metres high, then race down for almost a kilometre.
+These days, the most exciting way to arrive on Nami Island is by zipline – you start across the river on a tower 80 meters high, then race down for almost a kilometer.
 Almost up to the very end of the ride, you’ll have stunning views of forested mountains, and the clear river running between them.

 Suwon fortress walls